emisasal/express-websocket/README.md

 ## ToDo

 - [ ] Create React Vite frontend to connect to websocket server
+- [ ] Add db (SQLite or Postgres) with seed.
-- [ ] Fix websocket server to handle multiple clients
+- [ ] Modify crud to interact with db
-- [ ] Prevent websocket to close in frontend until tab close
+- [ ] Add a chart in the frontend using websocket data
+- [ ] Allow to modify data from the frontend.
+The chart must update